E-commerce

 Compatible accessories: case, extended warranty, consumables.
 Upselling works if the value is clear (battery life, protection, performance).

-Home and furnishing
+Home and furnishings

 After a sofa: cushions, throw, matching coffee table.
 Visualize bundles by room to make discovery easier.

-Implementation: steps and channels
+Setting it up: steps and channels

 Identify placements: post-purchase emails (often the best contextual ROI), account page, product page, cart, chat pop-in.